MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/02-filter-sort.md

     FROM SalesLT.Product
     ORDER BY Name OFFSET 10 ROWS FETCH NEXT 10 ROWS ONLY;
     ```

+## Use the ALL and DISTINCT arguments

+Often, multiple rows in a table may contain the same values for a given subset of fields.
+For example, a table of products might contain a **Color** field that identifies the color of a given product.
+It's not unreasonable to assume that there may be multiple products of the same color.
+Similarly, the table might contain a **Size** field; and again it's not unreasonable to assume that there may be multiple products of the same size; or even multiple products with the same combination of size and color.

+1. Start Azure Data Studio, and create a new query (you can do this from the **File** menu or on the *welcome* page).
+2. In the new **SQLQuery_...** pane, use the **Connect** button to connect the query to the **AdventureWorks** saved connection.
+3. In the query editor, enter the following code:

+    ```
+    SELECT Color
+    FROM SalesLT.Product;
+    ```

+4. Use the **&#x23f5;Run** button to run the query, and and after a few seconds, review the results, which includes the color of each product in the table.

+5. Modify the query as follows, and re-run it.

+    ```
+    SELECT ALL Color
+    FROM SalesLT.Product;
+    ```

+    The results should be the same as before.
+The **ALL** parameter is the default behavior, and is applied implicitly to return a row for every record that meets the query criteria.

+6. Modify the query to replace **ALL** with **DISTINCT**, as shown here:

+    ```
+    SELECT DISTINCT Color
+    FROM SalesLT.Product;
+    ```

+7. Run the modified query and note that the results include one row for each unique **Color** value.
+This ability to remove duplicates from the results can often be useful - for example to retrieve values in order to populate a drop-down list of color options in a user interface.

+9. Modify the query to add the **Size** field as shown here:

+    ```
+    SELECT DISTINCT Color, Size
+    FROM SalesLT.Product;
+    ```

+8. Run the modified query and note that it returns each unique combination of color and size.

 ## Filter results with the WHERE clause